Discworld Features

 Whereas many muds are largely made up of stock areas with a few custom ones, Discworld MUD is completely custom.
 The entire MUD is written to the theme of Terry Pratchett's Discworld books.

-Many new visitors are shocked to find that the largest city on the MUD, Ankh-Morpork, is larger than many MUDs — and it is not the only major city or country or continent in the game.
+Many new visitors are shocked to find that the largest city on the MUD, Ankh-Morpork, is larger than many MUDs — and it is not the only major city or country in the game.
 Here is a thumbnail of Ankh-Morpork.
 Note that each square is a room and the green areas are parks containing many locations to explore.
 Blue areas (and in Ankh-Morpork's case, brown areas) represent lakes and rivers.
 There is an in-game mapping system which will show your immediate surroundings (based on your observation skills), but players maintain maps of cities and contintents containing much more detail.
 See the atlases page for more details.

 In addition, through the use of terrains, all the gaps between cities and countries are being filled in with contiguous, explorable rooms featuring everything from deserts to oceans, forests to tundra.